HengYangDS/sage-ai-collab/content/core/defaults.md

 # Default Behaviors and Calibration

-> Baseline behaviors and calibration parameters
+> Universal baseline behaviors and calibration parameters for AI collaboration

 ---